webplatform/docs/dom/Node/firstChild/index.md

 {{Page_Title}}
 {{Flags
+|State=Ready to Use
 |Checked_Out=No
 |High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|Gets a reference to the first child in the childNodes collection of the object. }}
+{{Summary_Section|Gets a reference to the first child node in the childNodes collection of the object.

+If the node is childless, null is returned.
+}}
 {{API_Object_Property
 |Property_applies_to=dom/Node
 |Read_only=No